 Every Mechanical Engineering student is encouraged to meet with a faculty member for academic advising prior to registration each semester.
 A student who pursues a double major should regularly consult with a faculty member from each of the two major programs.

 A new student who wants to transfer into the Mechanical Engineering major must have prior coursework evaluated for transfer credit before matriculating into the program.
 A current Idaho State University Mechanical Engineering major student who intends to transfer an engineering course to Idaho State University must obtain prior approval for the transfer either via transfer credit review (petition process) or through existing program articulation.
 Articulated courses are listed on the Office of the Registrar web page under Transfer Credit Process.

 - Transfer credits must be posted to the student’s ISU transcript prior to registering for any course that has the transfer course credits as a prerequisite or co-requisite.

-A student requesting a credit limit overload must apply using the Application for Credit Limit Overload Form that can be found on the Mechanical Engineering website.
+A student requesting a credit limit overload must apply using the Application for Credit Limit Overload Form that can be found on the Mechanical Engineering website (Credit Limit Overload application).
 The minimum requirement is a 3.0 GPA or greater for engineering courses taken over the past two semesters.
 The completed form must then be submitted to the Chair of Mechanical Engineering for approval.